xylous/settle/doc/SETTLE_MANUAL.md

     the main Zettelkasten (the empty-string project) and have the word `word` within their title.

+- `settle query --formatting "[%p] %t" --link_sep " | "` is the same as the
+    default format.
+Note that, since no links are printed, the separator is actually never used for this format.

 - `settle query --tag "literature" --links "Neurons"` returns all notes that have the `literature` tag and link to a note called *precisely* `Neurons` (note the absence of regex wildcards)

+- `settle query --format "[%P]\t%l" --link_sep "\t" --title "Note.*"` takes every Zettel whose title starts with `Note`, printing their absolute path between square brackets, separating links with tabs.

 ### Options for `sync` (`-S`)